ansible/community-docs/steering_committee_membership_guidelines.rst

 A person is eligible to become a Committee member if they have:

 #.
 A wide knowledge of Ansible and/or its related projects.
 #.
-Active contributions to the Ansible and / or related projects in any form described in the `Ansible Contributing Guidelines <https://github.com/ansible/community-docs/blob/main/contribution_to_project.rst>`_.
+Active contributions to  Ansible and/or related projects in any form described in the `Ansible Contributing Guidelines <https://github.com/ansible/community-docs/blob/main/contribution_to_project.rst>`_.
 #.
 A consent to follow the :ref:`Expectations for the Committee members<Expectations for members>`.

 Process